ChizKay/flask-pymongo-yum-recipe/README.md

 ### Features Left to Implement
 - Chip data from the ingredients tags to be saved after reload.
 Still looking for ways to achieve this.
+- Filter option to group cuisines on the #My Recipe# page.

 ## Technologies Used